Y09mogal/Synergy_Hackathon_FrostByte/README.txt

 ->Run the index.html file via a browser or directly as a web page.
 -> The user will be directed to the home page.
 -> All the recent blogs will be displayed.
--> The users can also filter the list of blogs by provid tags.
+-> The users can also filter the list of blogs by providing tags.

 Known bugs: